- I’m Deepak Malkani ex-PwC and Accenture consultant, now co-founder of a 5,000+ strong network of freelance consultants.

 But the only channel connecting the two?
 Traditional HR.
 And that wasn’t cutting it.

-See, the pain point is really simple: Many mid-sized companies can’t shell out McKinsey or Big 4 level budgets.
+See, the pain point is really simple: Many mid-sized companies can’t shell out McKinsey or Big 4-level budgets.

 That’s where independent experts step in with practical, outcome-driven, affordable solutions.

-And let’s not forget the post-pandemic factor.
+And let’s not forget COVID-19, which made the world comfortable with remote work.

-COVID-19 made the world comfortable with remote work.
-Today, experts like me can deliver high-impact projects virtually, something that would’ve been unthinkable pre-2020.
+Today, independent experts like me can deliver high-impact projects virtually, something that would’ve been unthinkable pre-2020.

 Here is how we are solving it: